 Based on what we learned from the initial mapping, I then started mapping product flows.
 There were lot of different concepts and pages to keep organized to make sure that users could get value from the product.

-To help users understand the data, it is best to use comparisons to present the analytics.
+In another phase of the project, I also mapped out how a given data point within the system connected to other data points.
+To understand what the data is saying, these analytics are best understood when used in comparison.
 There is never really a time when a single data point is used in isolation.
-So I also mapped out how a given data point within the system connected to other data points.
 By mapping these connections, it helped give the team a sense of how complex web analytics can be, and how much we would need to do to help simplify the experience.

 This is the first wireframe created for the main dashboard page.
-Typically, a dashboard should summarize a given set of metrics in a simple yet compelling way.
-But we were given the additional complexity that the user first had to be able to access multiple different sites and products.
+Typically, the dashboard page should be focused on summarizing metrics in a simple yet compelling way.
+But we were given the additional complexity that the user had to be able to access multiple different sites and products.
 So the page morphed into more of an access point to many different kinds of content as opposed to a true information dashboard page.